 Likely, you know the hype.
 And maybe you’ve thought about buying one.
 But you might live in an area where electric cars are pricey or tough to use.
 So, what are the best states to own an electric vehicle?
 The graphic above shows our top 10 states.
 But what’s the story behind those statistics?

 Let’s jump right into our ranking and see which states are best-equipped for electric vehicles, where the culture is all about reducing carbon emissions, and electric vehicles are “cool” rather than a liberal conspiracy or a hipster trend.

 In this article (and in the frequently asked questions section), we’ll also cover the demographics of electric vehicle owners, what state has the most electric cars, and electric vehicles per capita by state.

-If you're here, you might also have questions about auto insurance for electric vehicles.
-We include a couple of guides for specific models in the article but also have an auto insurance coverage options page for those looking to learn the fundamentals of auto insurance.
+If you’re here, you might also have questions about auto insurance for electric vehicles.
+Learning about auto insurance coverage options is a great way to start your journey into finding the best auto insurance rates.

 We know the subject can be confusing!
 That page will give you the basics to make informed decisions about auto insurance (and save some money as well).

 Now, back to the ranking.
 Your electric vehicle is supercharged.
 Let’s drive.